Mungert69/FreeNetworkMonitorBlog/content/posts/AIPoweredNetworkMonitoringForDistributedAndRemoteTeams.md

 ### Conducting Security Assessments

-In addition to performance monitoring, the Quantum Ready Monitor Assistant can conduct vital security assessments.
+In addition to performance monitoring, the Quantum Network Monitor Assistant can conduct vital security assessments.
 As remote teams connect from various locations, understanding vulnerabilities is essential.

 **Example Interaction:**